“I have your back”

 3) your lawyer.

 If you lie to your doctor, she can't save your life.
 If you lie to your priest, he can't save your soul.
-If you lie to me, I can't save you from whoever is coming after you, whether it is a prosecutor, or law enforcement, or an angry spouse.
+If you lie to me, I can't save you from whoever is coming after you.

 Here is an example: